MicrosoftDocs/powerbi-docs/powerbi-docs/admin/aggregations-auto.md

 ## Fine-tuning

 By default, when you first enable automatic aggregations, the percentage of queries that will use the aggregations cache setting is 75%.
 The setting determines the percentage of report queries that will use aggregations from the in-memory cache.
 It does not determine the percentage of all potential aggregations stored in the aggregations cache.
-At first, this might seem counter-intuitive, however, before the system can determine the optimal aggregations to include in the cache, it must first know the report query patterns being used most often.
+Before the system can determine the optimal aggregations to include in the cache, it must first know the report query patterns being used most often.

 ### Adjusting the percentage